 Office hours: We’ll be spending lots of time together during this session.
 On most days, I will try to review material for half the time and allow for lab time the other half.
-We will have online assignments on Fridays.
+I will be available before class from 1-2pm.

 No required textbook for purchase.
 There will be online readings and handouts, including:

 Data Journalism Handbook – http://datajournalismhandbook.org/

 These books are optional and might be a good resource for the future:

 - HTML & CSS: Design and Build Websites, Wiley

 The purpose of this course is to introduce Web design and development techniques in a communications context.
 In addition to gaining production skills, students will learn about features of the digital communication environment and develop an appreciation for the future of communication technology.

 Upon completion of this course, students will be able to:

 - create Web sites that are functional and well designed

 - understand of the basics of computer programming